 Is weight loss healthy for the elderly

-First off we have to recognize the fact that the elderly can reference to a quite wide demographic.
-Generally speaking you can be categorized as senior or elderly after reaching 60.
+First off we have to recognize the fact that the elderly can reference a quite wide demographic.
+Generally speaking, you can be categorized as senior or elderly after reaching 60.

 Now if we take a healthy, active and strong male that isn’t retired and still does physical work and has just turned 60 and compare this with an 80-year-old woman with disabilities that prevent active lifestyle there are certainly differences in their ability and need to lose weight.

-Healthy weight is usually determined with the Body Mass Index or BMI.
-Your optimal bodyweight is consider to be around 20 to 25 BMI.
+A healthy weight is usually determined with the Body Mass Index or BMI.
+Your optimal body weight is considered to be around 20 to 25 BMI.
 Anything above that is overweight.

-Because muscle mass predict longevity for older adults as This study concluded:
+Because muscle mass predicts longevity for older adults as This study concluded:

-“This study demonstrates the survival predication ability of relative muscle mass and highlights the need to look beyond total body mass in assessing the health of older adults.”
+“This study demonstrates the survival prediction ability of relative muscle mass and highlights the need to look beyond total body mass in assessing the health of older adults.”

-In layman terms this means that overall weight is not merely as important as amount of muscle mass and fat mass.
-High amount of body fat is linked with type 2 diabetes and heart disease and is associated increased mortality in cohort studies.
+In layman terms, this means that the overall weight is not merely as important as the amount of muscle mass and fat mass.
+High amount of body fat is linked with type 2 diabetes and heart disease and is associated with increased mortality in cohort studies.